Dime Community Bank: Notable buildings

 Dime Community Bank's first location was in the basement of the First National Bank Building at the base of the Williamsburg Bridge, where it opened on June 1, 1864.
 Having outgrown the First National Bank building, Dime moved its headquarters to a new development in the Williamsburg Bridge Plaza on the corner of Havemeyer and South 5th Street.
-On January 16, 2017, Dime moved to its current headquarters at 300 Cadman Plaza West, Brooklyn, NY.
+On January 16, 2017, Dime moved to its next headquarters at 300 Cadman Plaza West, Brooklyn, NY.
+Bank offices are now located in Hauppauge, NY.

-The Havemeyer Street building at 209 Havemeyer Street, or 257 South 5th Street, was designated a New York City landmark by the New York City Landmarks Preservation Commission on March 27, 2018.
+The Havemeyer Street building at 209 Havemeyer Street (or 257 South 5th Street) was designated a New York City landmark by the New York City Landmarks Preservation Commission on March 27, 2018.
 The building was constructed in 1906–08, and was designed in the Neoclassical style by the firm of Helmle & Huberty.